meshlogic/meshlogic.github.io/posts/blender/addons/collada-exporter-second-life.rst

 .. title: Collada Exporter for Second Life - Blender Addon
 .. slug: collada-exporter-second-life
 .. date: 2017-05-17 15:00:00 UTC+02:00
-.. category: blender
+.. category: blender/addons
-.. tags: blender-addons
+.. tags: blender, blender-addon, python
+.. type: text
 .. link:
+.. previewimage: teaser.png
-.. description:
+.. description: A python based Collada exporter for Blender.

-.. type: text
+.. default-role:: code

-..
-TEASER_END
+.. figure:: ui-panel.png
+    :align: right
+    :class: figure

 This python script is a replacement for the Blender's native Collada exporter made in C++.
 The main goal was to fix issues related to exporting static mesh objects including textures to the Second Life grid.
 Also, thanks to the python, this exporter can be easily modified/maintained without the need to go into Blender's source code and recompiling Blender.

-.. figure:: ui-panel.png
-    :align: right
-    :class: figure-round

 Motivation